 The program’s curriculum is designed to build on the physician assistant training and provide advance skills for patient care.
 It incorporates current clinical trends and evidence-based medicine modeled after physician graduate medical education.

 The tuition for the updated program is $33,600.
 The DMS program attracts practicing clinicians from around the country with the motivation and desire to distinguish themselves with excellence in patient care.
 Graduates are highly sought after from employers witnessing the benefits of advanced skills and knowledge.
-For the retired military, the veterans GI-Bill educational benefits would afford them the opportunity for enrollment.
+The program encourages military PA applications and accepts the GI bill.

-The DMS program is currently accepting applications for the fall semester beginning August 2018.
+The DMS program is currently accepting applications.
 For more information about the Doctor of Medical Science program contact DMSadmissions@lmunet.edu or visit www.LMUnet.edu/dms.